 Women: BMR = 447.593 + (9.247 x weight in kg) + (3.098 x height in cm) – (4.330 x age in years)

 Using this equation will give you a general idea of how many calories your body consumes if you just lay in bed all day.
-Yes, I said calories, and unfortunately, yes, we are going to start counting calories.
+Yes, I said calories, and unfortunately, yes, we will start counting calories.
 Wait!
 Don’t leave!
 Calorie counting is the sure way to lose weight.
 Despite what others may say, counting calories is science.
 It works and proves to work time and time again.

 Food choice is what people get confused about when counting calories.
-Different types of foods are better for you, but the overall “calorie in vs. calorie out” is the rule.
+Different foods are better for you, but the overall “calorie in vs. calorie out” is the rule.
 You could eat nothing but Oreos, and if you met your calorie goal, you would still lose weight.
 Although, you would become highly unhealthy because you would be missing out on other nutrients.
-Sure, you can eat the same things you have been eating and just eat less of them, but you’d also probably go hungry or make yourself sick.
+Sure, you can eat the same things you have been eating instead, just eat less of them, but you’d also probably go hungry or make yourself sick.
 Your calories and food choices matter.

 Include Your Current Activity Level